En-ROADS User Guide

 Key Dynamics🔗

-“Squeezing the Balloon.”
-When coal is taxed, notice what happens to natural gas in response.
+• “Squeezing the Balloon.”
+When coal is discouraged, notice what happens to natural gas in response.
 Unless there are restrictions on gas, its demand will go up in response to expensive coal.
 We call this the “squeezing the balloon” problem—reducing fossil fuel emissions in one area causes them to pop up in another.
 Renewables are also boosted slightly, but the impact on emissions from increased renewables is small.
-Solutions to the "squeezing the balloon" problem include taxing oil and natural gas as well, or adding a carbon price, which addresses all fossil fuels together.
+Solutions to the "squeezing the balloon" problem include discouraging oil and natural gas as well, or adding a carbon price, which addresses all fossil fuels together.

 Potential Co-Benefits of Discouraging Coal🔗